EmbroidePy/pyembroidery/README.md

 There is some ambiguity as to whether the same needle will have the same thread.
 Whether needle_set=1, needle_set_2, needle_set=1... means use a new color each time, or whether the second "needle_set=1" indicates that we are going back to the first needle with the first thread, or the first needle with a different thread.
 Pyembroidery therefore makes no affirmative stance as to the meaning indicated here.

 In order to properly encode this information, commands with higher level bits sets are `COLOR_CHANGE`, `NEEDLE_SET`, `COLOR_BREAK`, `SET_CHANGE_SEQUENCE` and these encode the color being changed to or the needle being changed to. `0bnnnnnnnnttttttttcccccccc` where `n` is a bit encoding needle and `t` is a bit encoding thread and `c` is a bit encoding command.
 The `EmbFunctions.py` file contains helper functions for `encode_thread_change` and `decode_embroidery_command` to parse these commands for you.
-In all cases, `None` for a value is encoded as `0` ("thread 0" is encoded as 1) and means that there is no information about this.
+In all cases, `None` for a value means that there is no information about this.
 So, for example, a `DST` loaded `COLOR_CHANGE` will equal `COLOR_CHANGE unknown thread, unknown needle`.
 This allows the command sequence to explicitly declare that the information is not known, or to give the value if the value is known.

-There is a middle level command, `SET_CHANGE_SEQUENCE` that can be used to preset the thread change sequence.
+There is a middle level command, `SET_CHANGE_SEQUENCE` that can be used to preset (or with an order value, postset) the thread change sequence.

 `encode_thread_change(SET_CHANGE_SEQUENCE,17)` would, for example, make the first color change switch to the Threadlist index 17.
 After this, the subsequent color changes would be to index 0, index 1, index 2, ... etc.

 There are some other use cases when writing this data out, you could, for example, make the threadlist equal to all the threads you have availiable and declare their usages simply reference the relevant thread index.
 To do this you would add all your threads, then at the start of the commands declare a group of SET_CHANGE_SEQUENCE commands to set the order you want.
 Or to use `COLOR_BREAK`s encoded with the order you desire.

 In most cases this information isn't going to matter, but it is provided because it is information sometimes contained within the embroidery file.
-For writing this information, there are quite often other ways to specify it, but `pyembroidery` tends to be overbuilt by design to capture all known and unknown usecases.
+For writing this information, there are quite often other ways to specify it, but `pyembroidery` tends to be overbuilt by design to capture most known and unknown usecases.

 Formats:
 ---